kichikuou/xsystem35-sdl2/README.md

 This is a multi-platform port of `xsystem35`, a free implementation of AliceSoft's System 3.x game engine.

+## Compatiblity

+See the [game compatibility table](game_compatibility.md) for a list of games that can be played on xsystem35-sdl2.

 ## Unique Features

 In addition to the original System 3.x's functionalities, xsystem35-sdl2 has